-- How their communities, families, and peers feel about dating. - That families are structured in many different ways, how the relationships in families differ, and how families fit into their societies. - How to end relationships without anger. - How to recognize and protect themselves from abusive relationships.
+- How their communities, families, and peers feel about dating. - That families are structured in many different ways, how the relationships in families differ, and how families fit into their societies. - How to end relationships without anger. - How to describe the characteristics of a healthy relationship. - How to recognize and protect themselves from abusive relationships.